tantsandras/wollstonecraft-walks/content/galleryImages/2021-01-26-a-sculpture-for-mary-wollstonecraft.md

 ---
-title: 'A sculpture for Mary Wollstonecraft '
+title: 'A Sculpture for Mary Wollstonecraft '
 subheading: 'by contemporary artist Maggi Hambling '
 description: >-
   The overall height of the memorial is 10 foot (bronze  7 ft /plinth 3 ft).
 The